How to Talk on a Date You When You’re Shy

-Inside: If you’re ready to start dating but you’re worried about what you’ll talk about or how to start because you’re introverted, these 10 tips will help you talk to guys even if you’re shy.
+Inside: If you’re ready to start dating but are worried about what you’ll talk about or how to start because you’re introverted, these 10 tips will help you talk to guys even if you’re shy.

 This is a guest post.